veerleprins/frontend-applications/README.md

 ## :black_nib: Description
 For the Frontend Application course within the Information Design semester (@cmda-tt) we learn about frameworks and libraries in JavaScript.

-This repository shows a data visualization with React using datasets provided by the RDW.
+This repository shows a data visualization with React and D3 using datasets provided by the RDW.
 This visualization will visualize the following main question:

 **How about parking an electric car in the Netherlands?**